 To assess the accuracy of the trace files created by the clustering algorithm, we utilized ScalaReplay, a replay engine operating on the application traces generated by ScalaTrace.
-It interprets the compressed application traces on-the-fly, issues MPI communication calls accordingly, and simulates computational overhead as sleeps [23].
+It interprets the compressed application traces on-the-fly, issues MPI communication calls accordingly, and simulates computation time as sleeps [16].
 We enhanced this replay capability so that the trace of a single node representing a cluster is also replayed by all other nodes in the same cluster.
 These other nodes re-interpret the single node trace and transpose any parameters relative to their task ID automatically because ScalaTrace utilizes relative encodings of end-points, while all other parameters are taken verbatim from the lead node of the cluster.
 The accuracy of the replay time for traces is defined as where t is the replay time without clustering and t' is the replay time for clustered traces.
+Conversely, the error rate is 1 - ACC.

-$$ACC = 1 - \frac{|t - t'|}{t}$$
+$$ACC = 1 - \frac{|t - t'|}{t},$$

-Fig. 7 depicts the overall trace-file replay time, depicted in seconds on a linear y-axis (1) without, (2) with callpath+parameter, (3) with reference clustering and (4) of the non-instrumented original application.
-The x-axis of these graphs denotes the number of processes participating in the inter-compression phase for the three different methodologies.
-Replay under call-path+parameter clustering is 88% accurate relative to application runtime over all benchmarks and configurations, which is the same accuracy we observe without clustering, where higher accuracy is observed for longer-running experiments (more representative) than for shorter running ones (an artifact of strong scaling).
-This equally applies to call-path+parameter clustering with userprovided functions (CG+FT) and without (all others) showing that replaying with user-provided specification poses no problems.
+Fig. 7 depicts the overall trace-file replay time, depicted in seconds on a linear y-axis (1) without, (2) with Call-path+Parameter, (3) with reference clustering and (4) of the non-instrumented original application.
+The x-axis of these graphs denotes the number of processes participating in the inter-node compression phase for the three different methodologies.
+Replay under Call-path+Parameter clustering is 88% accurate relative to application runtime over all benchmarks and configurations, which is the same accuracy we observe without clustering, where higher accuracy is observed for longer-running experiments (more representative) than for shorter running ones (an artifact of strong scaling).
+This equally applies to call-path+Parameter clustering with user-provided functions (CG+FT) and without (all others) showing that replaying with user-provided specification poses no problems.

-5.2 Weak Scaling
+5.2.
+Weak Scaling

 Weak scaling typically involves scaling the problem size and the number of processors at the same rate such that the problem size per processor is fixed.
 (Weak scaling may sometimes also refer to scaling the number of nodes at the same rate as the memory footprint or computational complexity of some algorithm, which we consider as well in the following.)
-Due to input constraints / lack of weak scaling inputs, we only report these results for the benchmarks for which weak scaling inputs are available natively through the benchmark or when available from other work [22].
+Due to input constraints / lack of weak scaling inputs, we only report these results for the benchmarks for which weak scaling inputs are available natively through the benchmark or when available from other work [8].